htruong122/Edit-Distance-Calculator/README.md

    python3 edit_distance_gui.py
    ```
 4. A graphical window will appear.
 Enter your two words and click "Calculate" or press Enter.

-### Testing the Program:

-To verify the program works correctly, test it with these known examples:

-**Test Case 1:** evaluation → elution
-- Expected edit distance: 3
-- Input the words "evaluation" and "elution"
-- The program should display a matrix and show edit distance of 3
-- Alignment should show: `evaluation` and `e__lu_tion`

-**Test Case 2:** kitten → sitting
-- Expected edit distance: 3
-- Input the words "kitten" and "sitting"
-- The alignment should show the transformation with underscores for gaps

-**Test Case 3:** saturday → sunday
-- Expected edit distance: 3
-- Tests substitution and deletion operations

-**Edge Cases to Test:**
-- Identical words (e.g., "hello" and "hello") - should give edit distance 0
-- Completely different words of different lengths
-- Single character words
-- Words with mixed case (program converts to lowercase automatically)

 ### Development Environment: